-1905.119.15.1 The Nobel Settlement Area is that part of the <a href="mailto:municipality-municip

-19.05219.15.2 The Nobel Settlement Area is depicted on Schedule 'A-A. It includes existing, built-up areas, as well as vacant areas which have been set aside for development.
+- 19.15.1 The Nobel Settlement Area is that part of the Municipality which has historically been a mixed-use service and residential area.
+The Municipality encourages continued growth and development within this area, but is mindful that parts of the Settlement Area are serviced by only municipal water systems, while other large areas have historically developed on the basis of private services.
+Growth and development within the Settlement Area, therefore, needs to be carefully considered. - 19.15.2 The Nobel Settlement Area is depicted on Schedule A. It includes existing, built-up areas, as well as vacant areas which have been set aside for development.
 Many of these vacant areas will develop on the basis of private services.
-However, any development proposal within or adjacent to the municipal water service will be expected to connect to this water supply where it is considered infilling or minor rounding out of the service area.

-Permitted uses in the Nobel Settlement Area include year-round single detached dwelling units on separate lots-and accessory uses thereto.
-In addition, all uses permitted in the Rural Policy Area, uses include local commercial uses, industrial uses, institutional uses, home businesses, converted dwellings and all other uses necessary for the proper functioning of a residential neighbourhood are permitted in accordance with the policies of this Plan.
+However, any development proposal within or adjacent to the municipal water service will be expected to connect to this water supply where it is considered infilling or minor rounding out of the service area. - 19.15.3 Permitted uses in the Nobel Settlement Area include detached dwelling units on separate lots.
+In addition, permitted uses include local commercial uses, industrial uses, institutional uses, home businesses, converted dwellings and all other uses necessary for the proper functioning of a residential neighbourhood are permitted in accordance with the policies of this Plan.
 No objectionable or animal operations including kennels, roosters, etc. are permitted in the Nobel Settlement Area.

-49.05.419.16 Land Division
+19.16 Land Division

-- 49.05.4.119.16.1 Along with all other applicable policies in this Plan, the following general policies will apply to all applications for land division within the Nobel Settlement Area. - a) Frontages of lots will not be subject to any minimums in the Nobel Settlement Area in order to facilitate loop roads or cul-de-sacs which are designed to aid snow-clearing. - Residential development in this category will not be permitted to locate near existing sand and gravel operations or near existing intensive farming operations, as set out in sections 14.04.3 and 19.02.7. - All development must comply with the requirements of the Ministry of Transportation for entrances along Provincial Highwayshighways. - 19.05.4.219.16.2 Development of multiple lots within the Nobel Settlement Area is encouraged to take place by way of planPlan of subdivisionSubdivisi - a) the The development shall generally have an internal road network constructed to a standard that can be assumed by the municipality as a publicly maintained year round road. - b) newNew access points from municipal and provincial roads shall generally be limited. - directDirect access to major municipal roads will be discouraged in favour of access onto local roads. - d) generallyGenerally, lands proposed to be subdivided shall be phased in a manner that reflects the logical extension of municipal services. - 19.05.4.319.16.3 Where a planPlan of subdivisionSubdivision is deemed to not be necessary for the orderly development of the community, the division of land may take place through the severanceConsent process, and all applicable policies of this Plan will apply.
+- 19.16.1 Along with all other applicable policies in this Plan, the following general policies will apply to all applications for land division within the Nobel Settlement Area. - a) Residential development in this category will not be permitted to locate near existing sand and gravel operations or near existing intensive farming operations. - b) All development must comply with the requirements of the Ministry of Transportation for entrances along Provincial highways. - 19.16.2 Development of multiple lots within the Nobel Settlement Area is encouraged to take place by way of Plan of Subdivision.
+For Plan of Subdivisions, the following policies will apply: - a) The development shall generally have an internal road network constructed to a standard that can be assumed by the municipality as a publicly maintained year round road. - b) New access points from municipal and provincial roads shall generally be limited. - c) Direct access to major municipal roads will be discouraged in favour of access onto local roads. - d) Generally, lands proposed to be subdivided shall be phased in a manner that reflects the logical extension of municipal services.

+19.16.3 Where a Plan of Subdivision is deemed to not be necessary for the orderly development of the community, the division of land may take place through the Consent process, and all applicable policies of this Plan will apply.